 Photo: Wikimedia Commons

-The Douglas DC-3, introduced in 1936, was the first profitable passenger aircraft, with over 11,000 units built.
+The Douglas DC-3, which was introduced in 1936, was the first profitable passenger aircraft.
+It saw a staggering production number of over 11,000 units.
 This aircraft had a capacity of merely 32 passengers [14 passengers if the aircraft was equipped with beds].
-The introduction of the jet age began in 1952 with the de Havilland Comet, followed by the Boeing 707 and with the introduction of the widebody aircraft – the Boeing 747, launched in 1970, revolutionized air travel with increased capacity and lower fares.
+The introduction of the jet age began in 1952 with the de Havilland Comet, followed by the Boeing 707 and with the introduction of the widebody aircraft – the Boeing 747.

 Photo: Ermell | Wikimedia Commons

-However, there are several other distinct aircraft that have been a part of the evolution of aircraft:
+However, there are several other distinct aircraft that have been a glorious part of the evolution of aviation:

 - Concorde, launched in 1976, became the most famous supersonic passenger aircraft, though Tupolev Tu-144 was the first passenger aircraft to break the sound barrier.